Is Billings, MT Tap Water Safe to Drink?

-Billings's water quality is good overall.
+Yes, Billings tap water is safe to drink.
 Hardness is low at 65 PPM, and no contaminants exceed health guidelines.
-Most homes here do not need a water softener.
+Most homes here don't need treatment.

 Hardness Scale: Where Billings Falls